Skip to content

 Breathwrk Pro

-The premium subscription to Breathwrk, called Breathwrk Pro, costs $7.99 monthly or $76.99 annually on Apple, and $11.99 monthly or $59.99 annually on Android.
-Android offers a seven-day free trial for their annual subscription.
+The premium subscription to Breathwrk, called Breathwrk Pro, costs $9.00 monthly or $49.00 annually and comes with a seven-day free trial.
 Pro gives you unlimited access to all the breathing exercises, classes, habits, and challenges.
 You’re also able to customize your experience by gaining access to different intervals, sounds, and voiceovers for the breathing exercises.

 Breathwrk Discounts